 In a collision between an 18-wheeler and automobile, the truck always wins.

 It doesn’t take a weatherman to know its raining.
 The same is true of large truck accidents.
 More than one in 10 of all road fatalities results from a vehicle colliding with a truck that weighs more than 10,000 pounds.
 Nationally this converts into more than 4,000 deaths per year, with nearly 100,000 victims injured.
 Between 150 and 200 of those truck accident fatalities take place on the highways and byways of North Carolina.

 If you or your loved ones is ever involved in a collision with a tractor trailer or commercial truck, you should not take your legal advice from the insurance adjusters who are being paid to defend the truck driver.
 Their only goal is to defeat your claims entirely, or minimize their injury claim payments if they are compelled to pay.
 Truck accident victims should call an experienced truck accident attorney before doing anything else.
 Legal consultations with personal injury lawyers are available immediately and free of charge.
-Here at the Nagle & Associates, we have worked on truck accident cases for decades, and we stand ready to provide immediate answers and your best plan of legal action.
+Here at Nagle & Associates, our North Carolina personal injury lawyers have worked on truck accident cases for decades, and we stand ready to provide immediate answers and your best plan of legal action.

 Causes of Big Truck Accidents: